Prostate matters is a not for profit organisation committed to providing free information about prostate issues from leading Clinical Authorities.

 This page represents what we believe to be the most exciting Innovation in treating prostate disease developments in the diagnosis, treatment and management of prostate disease.

-We are focusing on four topics.
+We are focusing on the following topics.

 • New Blood Test for Prostate Cancer Claims 94% Accuracy A new blood test for prostate cancer that offers greater accuracy than prostate-specific antigen (PSA) has been put to the test by researchers at the University of East Anglia (UEA) in collaboration with colleagues at Imperial College London (ICL) and King’s College London.
 They said that the test, developed by Oxford BioDynamics in collaboration with UEA, ICL, and Imperial College NHS Trust, could detect prostate cancer with 94% accuracy, significantly better than PSA testing.